Long-lived axionlike particles from electromagnetic cascades: Monte Carlo Methods

 A more sophisticated treatment of the geometric acceptance of the decay products can be performed (see Appendix B of \cite{Zhou:2024aeu} for a detailed analysis of SHiP's geometric efficiency).
 However, this was shown to be relevant for low-energy downstream fluxes, which -- in our region of interest -- are mostly reduced by the energy acceptance threshold described below.

 \paragraph{Energy Acceptance} A decay is only considered a signal event if it can be successfully reconstructed.
-This imposes a minimum energy threshold, $E_{\text{cut}}$, on the ALP.
+In practice, the experimental requirement is a minimum visible electromagnetic energy (e.g.\ from decay photons and electron-positron pairs) in the detector; we implement this as a cut on the parent ALP energy $E_{\text{cut}}$.
 This acceptance criterion is applied as a step-function weight:

 where $E_i$ is the energy of the ALP candidate.
-Following the discussion in \cite{Zhou:2024aeu}, we set $E_{\text{cut}}=200$ MeV for SHiP (lower than the nominal $1~{\rm GeV}$).
+Following the discussion in \cite{Nico:chat,Zhou:2024aeu}, we set $E_{\text{cut}}=200$ MeV for SHiP (lower than the nominal $1~{\rm GeV}$).
 For BDX, we set $E_{\text{cut}}=300$ MeV in agreement with the observation made in \cite{Essig:2024dpa}.
 We illustrate the effect of different energy cuts on the sensitivity curves in \cref{app:ecuts}.

 In conclusion, the total number of events per POT is the sum of the final weights over all generated candidates:

 We note that in the LLP limit, $w_{\text{decay}} \propto 1/f^2$.
 Since $w_{\text{prod}} \propto 1/f^2$, the total event rate in the LLP limit scales as $N_{\text{events}} \propto 1/f^4$.
 Therefore, in the LLP limit the \emph{shape} of the axion energy distribution can be rescaled by a factor $f^4$ to make it coupling-independent.
 In contrast, when the decay length is comparable to experimental length scales, the event weights become exponentially sensitive to $f$ (c.f. \cref{eq:decay_weight}).